-We have scoured the web to find and review the best pitch shifter plugins for you in 2022.
+We have scoured the web for you to find and review the best pitch shifter plugins in 2023.

 A pitch shifter is an effect plugin that changes the pitch of any inputted audio.
 Furthermore, most can change the audio’s timbre and formant, which helps keep the result authentic.
 You can use it to create harmonies, fit an acapella to your music, customize vocal recordings, design character voices, etc.

 Often, sound designers use these in film and TV productions.
 Many fictional characters like Smaug from The Hobbit and Steppenwolf from Zack Snyder’s Justice League have pitch-shifted voices.
 Hence, pitch shifters are a staple in cinematic productions.
 Of course, you can also use it creatively in various music styles, especially contemporary electronic music.